cloudfoundry-attic/v3-cli-plugin/README.md

 1. Make your changes
 1. Bump the version number in v3.go
 1. Before compiling the binary, you have to setup the cli repo, as described below
-1. Compile a new binary via `go build v3.go`, move the binary to bin/OSX_binary
 1. Commit your changes

+Releases are made by the team and uploaded to https://github.com/cloudfoundry/v3-cli-plugin/releases when necessary.

 Setup the cli repo: